squidfunk/terraform-aws-github-ci/CONTRIBUTING.md

 * For a **major feature**, first open an issue and outline your proposal so that it can be discussed.
-This will also allow us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
+This will also allow us to better coordinate our efforts, prevent duplication of work and help you to craft the change so that it is successfully accepted into the project.

 * **Small features and bugs** can be crafted and directly submitted as a pull